noahfrederick/vim-laravel/CONTRIBUTING.md

 ## Testing

-Tests are written for [vspec][vspec], which can be installed via [vim-flavor][vim-flavor]:
+Tests are written for [vader.vim][vader].
+The test suite can be run via the rake task:

 	bundle install
-	bundle exec vim-flavor install

-The test suite can then be run via the rake task:

 	bundle exec rake test

+Or by specifying the tests to run on the command line:

+    vim -c "Vader! test/*"

 ## Documentation